stefanhendriks/Dune-II---The-Maker/README.md

 - order a unit to attack a structure in order to destroy it
 - order a unit to attack a tile so I can destroy a wall or something else (ie, a sandworm perhaps)
 - sandworms should only be able to travel through sand, dunes and spice, and be blocked by rock/mountains
-- move (my) units appropriately
-  - sandworms should only be able to travel through sand, dunes and spice, and be blocked by rock/mountains
-  - vehicles should be blocked by structures, other vehicles, and mountains
-  - heavy vehicles should be able to move over infantry (fatal for the infantry).
-  - air units should not be blocked by anything
-  - infantry should be blocked by other infantry, units, and structures
-- use my infantry to take over enemy structures
-  - the more damaged the structure is, the more chance of taking over
-  - (fatal for the infantry, but chance of capture)
 - fear the sandworm
   - sandworm eats units on sand/dunes/spice
   - sandworm can get 'full' and dissapear (? or wander around messing with your mind?)